Discovering the hidden secrets of the planet

 Now in its sixth year, Being Human is led by the School of Advanced Study, University of London, in partnership with the Arts & Humanities Research Council and the British Academy.
 This partnership draws together the three major bodies dedicated to supporting and promoting humanities research in the UK and internationally.

-Click here to see a gallery of photos from the Climate's Hidden History event.
+Check the gallery of photos from the Climate's Hidden History event.